SvenBroeckling/phasesix-rulebook/published/rolls_en.md

 As a rule, the character gets destiny dice with his career, but the game master can also assign individual destiny dice for special actions or on special occasions.

-Destiny dice can be used both as bonus dice and as rerolls.
-On a destiny die, a result of 4 is **always** a success, regardless of the difficulty of the check.
+Destiny dice can be used as both bonus dice and re-rolls.
+A result of 4 on a destiny die is **always** a success, regardless of the difficulty of the check.
+This also applies if the destiny die is used as a re-roll.

 Destiny dice must always be rolled separately from all normal dice to determine if they have reached 4+.